Peter Whitford: Career

 During this time, Whitford also appeared in several films, including 1979 period drama My Brilliant Career starring Judy Davis and Sam Neill, 1983 biopic Phar Lap about the famed racing horse and 1986 Ozploitation film Dead End Drive-In.

-Whitford then starred in 1990 miniseries Come in Spinner, as Mr Sharlton.
+Whitford then featured alongside Rebecca Gibney and Kerry Armstrong in 1990 miniseries Come in Spinner, as Mr Sharlton.
 He played a recurring role on Home and Away as Doctor Worthington from 1994 to 1995.
-He then had a main role as Johnno Johnstone in comedy series Bullpitt! from 1997 to 1998.
-He had guest roles throughout the late 1980s and 1990s in series such as Rafferty's Rules, The Flying Doctors, G.P., Police Rescue, E Street, Blue Heelers.
+He then had an ongoing role as retirement village resident Johnno Johnstone, in comedy series Bullpitt! from 1997 to 1998.
+He had guest roles throughout the late 1980s and 1990s in Rafferty's Rules, The Flying Doctors, G.P., Police Rescue, E Street, Blue Heelers.

 Whitford starred as dancing official Les Kendall in Baz Luhrmann’s first film, the 1992 dance extravaganza Strictly Ballroom.
 Other film roles of that time included Dad and Dave: On Our Selection (1995) opposite Geoffrey Rush and Noah Taylor, and Oscar and Lucinda (1997) alongside Cate Blanchett and Ralph Fiennes.
 He played the stage manager in another one of Baz Luhrmann’s films, the 2001 musical Moulin Rouge! alongside Nicole Kidman and Ewan McGregor.
 That same year he had a part in comedy film The Man Who Sued God, opposite Judy Davis and Billy Connolly.
-The following year he appeared in legal drama Black and White alongside Robert Carlyle, Charles Dance, Colin Friels and Ben Mendelsohn.
+The following year he appeared in legal drama Black and White, alongside Robert Carlyle, Charles Dance, Colin Friels and Ben Mendelsohn.

-Television guest roles in the 2000s included Farscape, All Saints and Rake, the latter of which, in 2010, was his last appearance.
+Television guest roles in the 2000s included Farscape, All Saints and Rake, the latter of which, in 2010, was his most recent appearance.

 Whitford has also recorded audiobooks for the Vision Australia Information and Library Service, Louis Braille and the Royal Blind Society.